Feature: #108868 - Introduce Fluid f:render.text ViewHelper

 approach for outputting field values in templates where the field is part of a record.

-This ViewHelper follows the same conventions as other rendering-related ViewHelpers and can be used wherever a text field needs to be displayed in the frontend.
+The ViewHelper follows the same conventions as other rendering-related ViewHelpers and can be used wherever a text-based database field should be displayed in the frontend.

 Usage